sleeyax/stremio-streaming-server/README.md

 `FORCE_HTTPS`

 Enable this if you are using a reverse HTTPS proxy (e.g localtunnel) to access the streaming server.
 See [#10#issuecomment-1174508779](https://github.com/sleeyax/stremio-streaming-server/issues/10#issuecomment-1174508779) for more information about why enabling this is recommended.

+`FIX_UNSUPPORTED_MEDIA`

+Attempts to fix 'unsupported media' errors.
+Only enable this if you are experiencing this exact issue as this patch is not well tested ([source](https://github.com/n0bodysec/docker-images/blob/main/stremio-web/patches.sh)).

+`FIX_CORS`

+Fixes browser [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issues.
+Strongly recommended to enable this if you're accessing the Stremio web interface via a domain that isn't whitelisted.
+See [#5](https://github.com/sleeyax/stremio-streaming-server/issues/5) for more details.

 ### Advanced
 Normally the latest version should be fine but if for some reason you'd like to run a different version of the streaming server, follow these steps: